abel-bernabeu/autoencoder/README.md

 The training in two stages technique proposed in this technical report, in spite of its simplicity, is a valid strategy for dealing with quantization layers during training.

-The model from experiment 7 is our best choice so far (achieving a 10.6 compression ratio with a 43.4 dB PSNR).
+The model from experiment 7 is our best choice so far (achieving a 10.6 compression factor with a 43.4 dB PSNR).
 For seeing this result in perspective one needs to look at the PSNR for an equivalent compression ratio with standard compression methods like JPEG and JPEG 2000.